omgol411/disobind/README.md

+#TODO folder names: caps and small
+#TODO  : separate the predictions from disobind training and dataset creatation
+#TODO add how to run with AF2 .
+Mention that default is without.
+#TODO interface 1 is the default
+#TODO example with multiple rows, AF.
+#TODO have outputs of example.

 [![PubMed](https://salilab.org/imp-systems/static/images/pubmed.png)]()

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10360718.svg)]()

 # Disobind
-Disobind is a deep learning method for predicting interprotein contact maps and interface residues for an IDR and its binding partner from their sequences.
+Disobind is a deep learning method for predicting inter-protein contact maps and interface residues for an IDR and its binding partner from their sequences.

 ## Publication and Data
 * Kartik Majila, Varun Ullanat, Shruthi Viswanath, __Disobind: __, [DOI]().